openvinotoolkit/open_model_zoo/models/public/hrnet-v2-c1-segmentation/hrnet-v2-c1-segmentation.md

 # hrnet-v2-c1-segmentation

 ## Use Case and High-Level Description

 This model is a pair of encoder and decoder.
 The encoder is HRNetV2-W48 and the decoder is C1 (one convolution module and interpolation).
 HRNetV2-W48 is semantic-segmentation model based on architecture described in paper [High-Resolution Representations for Labeling Pixels and Regions](https://arxiv.org/abs/1904.04514).
-This is PyTorch\* implementation based on retaining high resolution representations throughout the model and pretrained on ADE20k dataset.
+This is PyTorch\* implementation based on retaining high resolution representations throughout the model and pre-trained on ADE20k dataset.
 For details about implementation of model, check out the [Semantic Segmentation on MIT ADE20K dataset in PyTorch](https://github.com/CSAILVision/semantic-segmentation-pytorch) repository.

 ## Specification